XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/README.md

 **A Open Question on whether clean or noisy validation set for ML/DL researchers caring about label noise**

-* [Reviewer#3's opinion](https://github.com/XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/blob/master/ICCV19_FinalReviewsRejected/Conference%20Management%20Toolkit%20-%20View%20review.pdf): `The validation sets are required to be clean, which greatly decrease the contribution. **Many existing methods employ noisy validation set to choose hyper-parameters**, e.g., when the risk is consistent. **As minimizing risks on the noisy validation set is asymptotically equal to minimizing risk on the clean data**.'
+* [Reviewer#3's opinion in final justification](https://github.com/XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/blob/master/ICCV19_FinalReviewsRejected/Conference%20Management%20Toolkit%20-%20View%20review.pdf): `The validation sets are required to be clean, which greatly decrease the contribution. **Many existing methods employ noisy validation set to choose hyper-parameters**, e.g., when the risk is consistent. **As minimizing risks on the noisy validation set is asymptotically equal to minimizing risk on the clean data**.'